apache/airflow/docs/apache-airflow/dag-run.rst

-If the ``dag.catchup`` value had been ``True`` instead, the scheduler would have created a DAG Run for each completed interval between 2015-12-01 and 2016-01-02 (but not yet one for 2016-01-02, as that interval hasn’t completed) and the scheduler will execute them sequentially.
+If the ``dag.catchup`` value had been ``True`` instead, the scheduler would have created a DAG Run for each completed interval between 2015-12-01 and 2016-01-02 (but not yet one for 2016-01-02, as that interval hasn't completed) and the scheduler will execute them sequentially.

 Catchup is also triggered when you turn off a DAG for a specified period and then re-enable it.